-- > Local Wireless Name Name for the AP. - Region Select your region from the pull-down list.
+Region - Select your region from the pull-down list.
 This field specifies the region where the wireless function of the device can be used.
 It may be illegal to use the wireless function of the device in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.